< Back To Academics

 |Thesis Practice (5)||Total Credits (60)|

-The New York Studio School is chartered by the Board of Regents of The University of the State of New York with the authority to award the Master of Fine Arts (MFA) degree.
+The New York Studio School has been granted an Absolute Charter by the Board of Regents of The University of the State of New York to award the Master of Fine Arts (MFA) degree.
 The School’s MFA program is registered by the New York State Education Department under the quality standards in the Regulations of the Commissioner of Education.

 New York State Education Department